 Parent borrowers who do not pass the credit check, can pursue an endorser or a credit override by calling the Direct Loan Applicant Services Center at 1-800-557-7394.

-If an endorser or a credit override is not an option, students may contact Student Financial Services to request an additional Unsubsidized Stafford Loan which is available only to undergraduate students whose parents have been denied a Parent PLUS Loan.
+If an endorser or a credit appeal is not an option, students may contact Student Financial Services to request an additional Unsubsidized Stafford Loan which is available only to undergraduate students whose parents have been denied a Parent PLUS Loan.

 After a Parent PLUS Loan has been disbursed, the Federal Department of Education assigns it to one of their loan servicers.
 That loan servicer will be responsible for answering questions about the parent borrower's loan account, processing deferments and forbearances and for sending out bills and processing loan payments.